U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line: Introduction

-The rest of the paper is organized as follows: We derive the boundary action and study the dual between the Wilson lines and entanglement entropy for U(1) CS theory in Sec.~\ref{sec:2}.
-We then consider the boundary action, the building of ``minimum surface=entanglement entropy'' for SL(2) CS formulation as well as the set-up of the co-dimension two Hayward term in Sec.~\ref{sec:3}.
-We calculate the entanglement entropy for a single interval in SL(2) CS formulation at one-loop in Sec.~\ref{sec:4}.
+The organization of this paper is as follows: We derive the boundary action and study its dual in Sec.~\ref{sec:2}.
+The duality provides the relation between the Wilson line and entanglement entropy.
+We then consider the boundary action, the building of ``minimum surface=entanglement entropy'' for SL(2) CS formulation, and the set-up of the co-dimension two Hayward term in Sec.~\ref{sec:3}.
+We calculate the entanglement entropy for a single interval in SL(2) CS formulation at one loop in Sec.~\ref{sec:4}.
 In the end, we have our concluding remarks in Sec.~\ref{sec:5}.
 We give the details of the one-loop correction for Rényi entropy in Appendix \ref{appa}.